Queen Square, Bath: Development

 He understood that polite society enjoyed parading, and in order to do that Wood provided wide streets, with raised pavements, and a thoughtfully designed central garden.
 The formal garden was laid out with gravel pathways, low planting and was originally enclosed by a stone balustrade.
 The current railings date from 1978, a replica of the pre-WW2 originals.
 The garden area within the railings is exactly one acre (63.6 metres by 63.6 metres).

 With the Palladian buildings at Queen Square, Wood "set fresh standards for urban development in scale, boldness and social consequence."
-The elegant and palatial north façade of seven individual townhouses, with emphasis only on the central house to suggest a grand entrance, is heralded as Wood’s greatest triumph, but the other three wings purposefully act as foils to this ostentatious palace front.
-The east and west sides of the square are the wings of the ‘palace’, enclosing a forecourt.
-Wood undoubtedly took his inspiration from Inigo Jones’s Covent Garden piazza (1631–37) in London and perhaps Dean Aldrick’s Peckwater Quadrangle at Christ Church, Oxford (1706–10).
+The elegant and palatial north façade of seven individual townhouses, with emphasis only on the central house to suggest a grand entrance, is heralded as Wood's greatest triumph, but the other three wings purposefully act as foils to this ostentatious palace front.
+The east and west sides of the square are the wings of the ‘palace', enclosing a forecourt.
+Wood undoubtedly took his inspiration from Inigo Jones's Covent Garden piazza (1631–37) in London and perhaps Dean Aldrick's Peckwater Quadrangle at Christ Church, Oxford (1706–10).

-Speculative Building
+Speculative building

 At Queen Square, Wood introduced speculative building to Bath.
 This meant that whilst Wood leased the land from Robert Gay for £137 per annum, designed the frontages, and divided the ground into the individual building plots, he sub-let to other individual builders or masons.
 They had two years' grace in which to get the walls up and the roof on, after which they had to pay a more substantial rent.
 As Bath was booming, most plots were reserved before the two years were up, providing the builder with the necessary income to complete the house.
-Ultimately this meant less work and risk for Wood; in addition he received £305 per annum in rents, leaving him a healthy profit of £168 – the equivalent today (in terms of average earnings) of £306,000.
+Ultimately this meant less work and risk for Wood; in addition he received £305 per annum in rents, leaving him a healthy profit of £168 – the equivalent (in terms of average earnings) of £306,000 in 2012.